flowcore-io/library-testing-microservice-ts/README.md

 ## Usage

-to use the library you can use it with the `NestJSApplicationBuilder`
+to use the library you can use it with the `NestApplicationBuilder`

 ```typescript
 import {LoggerModulePlugin} from "@flowcore/testing-microservice";